 One of the main problems with Infinite is that you may wonder what the hell is going on if you've never played previous games, or simply played them years ago and have since forgot the plots.
 There have been a few issues with the multiplayer element, too.
 But this remains a great game that boasts some of the best FPS combat around.

 - Graphics: Cartoonish, TF2-like, runs on well on low-end PCs

 - Gameplay: FPS, 5 vs 5, team-based, competitive

-Riot has plenty of experience in the world of competitive multiplayer games thanks to the everlasting behemoth that is League of Legends, and it brings that free-to-play, team-based action to a new perspective.
-In addition to the main influence of CS:GO, it blends Overwatch's colorful aesthetics and cast of characters (agents) divided into four roles, each with their own signature abilities, ultimates and backstories.
-There's also a ping system similar to Apex Legends, meaning you don't have to use a headset or type if you don't want to.
+Riot has plenty of experience when it comes to competitive multiplayer games thanks to the everlasting behemoth that is League of Legends, and it brings that free-to-play, team-based action to a new perspective.
+In addition to the primary influence of CS:GO, it blends Overwatch's colorful aesthetics and cast of characters (agents) divided into four roles, each with their own signature abilities, ultimates and backstories.
+There's also a ping system similar to the one found in Apex Legends, meaning you don't have to use a headset or type if you don't want to.

 As with all competitive games, other players can be the worst part of Valorant, and unlocking everything is grindy if you're not willing to spend some money.
 With its mix of strategic play, tactical depth, and teamwork, Valorant is the CS:GO for those who could never get into CS:GO.
 Once it sinks its addictive teeth into you, there's no letting go.

 - Similar: Dying Light, Dead Island, Mirror's Edge games